smurz/dinapp/README.md

 ![InAppInfo]

-Watch info by In-App address and ABI of In-App for [Subscribtion and Permanent In-App](/Abi/SubscriptionInAppAbi.json) or [Consumable In-App](/Abi/ConsumableInAppAbi.json)
+Watch info by In-App address and ABI of In-App for [Subscribtion and Permanent In-App](/Abi/SubscriptionInAppAbi.json) or [Consumable In-App](/Abi/ConsumableInAppAbi.json).

 ![WatchInApp]

-You can manage your In-App by In-Apps Functions
+You can manage your In-App by In-Apps Functions.

 ![InAppFunctions]